Geo-Python-2021/Using-Python-to-calculating-and-plotting-seasonal-weather-anomalies-/README.md

-# Geo-Python 2021 final exercise (40 points)

 The final exercise in the Geo-Python course involves calculating and plotting seasonal weather anomalies to see how temperatures have changed in different seasons over the past 100+ years.
-We will be using weather data from the Sodankylä weather station in northern Finland.
+I will be using weather data from the Sodankylä weather station in northern Finland.

-As with the earlier exercises in the course you should save your modifications (regularly) in your GitHub repository.

-The final exercise is **due by 17:00 on November 19, 2021**.

-## What is different?

-- You will be **working individually** rather than with a partner on this exercise
-- We will provide general instructions about what to do, but you will need to determine how you will approach this exercise
-- You will have an empty Jupyter notebook and will be responsible for determining how you will use the Markdown and Python cells to perform your analysis
-- The exercise is worth **40 points in total**

 ## The goal

-Your task is to create a four-panel plot showing the seasonal temperature anomalies for winter, spring, summer, and autumn for the years 1909-2019.
+My task is to create a four-panel plot showing the seasonal temperature anomalies for winter, spring, summer, and autumn for the years 1909-2019.
 A template for how the final plot should look can be found below.

 ![Seasonal anomaly plot](img/axes.png)

 ## The data

-We have provided a [data file](data/2315676.txt) for you with daily temperature data from Sodankylä from January 1908 to October 2020.
+I have been provided a [data file](data/2315676.txt) with daily temperature data from Sodankylä from January 1908 to October 2020.
 The data was downloaded from the [NOAA Global Historical Climate Network database](https://www.ncdc.noaa.gov/cdo-web/datasets#GHCND) as a text file.
 The first five lines of the data file can be found below in order for you to see the data format.

 ```
 STATION           STATION_NAME                                       DATE     TAVG     TMAX     TMIN